 Four of Darwin’s Most Sought-After Musicians are Headlining the Main Stage This Saturday Evening!

-You won’t want to miss this unforgettable night of rock and roll!
+You won’t want to miss this unforgettable night of classic tunes from rock, to country and everything in between!

 Get ready for an electrifying performance featuring Max Fredricks — a crowd favourite who’s been lighting up Darwin’s CBD.
 We’ve managed to pull him away from the city buzz to bring his magic to our rural stage.
 Why should the city have all the fun?